software-tools-books/js4ds/_en/data.md

   return sum / values.length
 }
 ```
-{: title="src/data/database.js"}
+{: title="src/data/data-manager.js"}

-It would be more natural for `average` to take an array,
-rather than a variable number of arguments,
+It would be more natural for `average` to take an array rather than a variable number of arguments,
 but we want to be able to use it in the same way that we use `Math.min` and `Math.max`,
 so we have to conform to their signature.